OneIdentity/ansible-authentication-services/docs/CLIENT_SW.md

 # `client_sw` Role

-The `client_sw` role manages the deployment of [Authentication Services](https://www.oneidentity.com/products/authentication-services/) client software.
+The `client_sw` role manages the deployment of [Safeguard Authentication Services](https://www.oneidentity.com/products/authentication-services/) client software.
 The role supports client software install, upgrade, downgrade, uninstall, and version checking.
-Report generation can be enabled to provide CSV and HTML reports of the state before, action taken, and state after for all hosts and software packages.
+Report generation can be enabled to provide CSV and HTML reports of the client software state before, changes made, and state after the role is run.

 ## Requirements

-The role requires the [Authentication Services](https://www.oneidentity.com/products/authentication-services/) client software install directory be available on Ansible control node.
-See [variables](##Variables) for more detail.
+The role requires the [Safeguard Authentication Services](https://www.oneidentity.com/products/authentication-services/) client software install packages be available on Ansible control node.
+See [variables](##Variables) section for more detail.

 ## Variables

-All of the variables shown below have a default value but can be overriden to suit your environment.
-Variable overriding can be done in playbooks, inventories, from the command line using the `-e` swith with the `ansible-playbook` command, or from Ansible Tower and AWX.
+All of the variables shown below have a default value but can be overridden to suit your environment.
+Variable overriding can be done in playbooks, inventories, from the command line using the `-e` switch with the `ansible-playbook` command, or from Ansible Tower and AWX.
 See [Ansbile documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) for further information.

-### Directories
+### Client Software Directories

-* `client_sw_dir` should be set to the `client` directory on the [Authentication Services](https://www.oneidentity.com/products/authentication-services/) install ISO.
-The entire ISO can be mounted or just this subdirectory copied to the Ansible control node.
-The subdirectories of the `client` directory contain install packages for all supported systems and architectures.
-Only the systems and architectures needed for your environment need to be included.

-    Default value is:
-    ```yaml
-    client_sw_dir: /tmp/1id/client
-    ```

-    For example, the `client` directory on the [Authentication Services](https://www.oneidentity.com/products/authentication-services/) 4.2.3.25456 install ISO contains the following subdirectories:

-    ```
-    aix-71
-    freebsd-x86_64
-    hpux-ia64
-    hpux-pa-11v3
-    linux-aarch64
-    linux-ia64
-    linux-ppc64
-    linux-ppc64le
-    linux-s390
-    linux-x86
-    linux-x86_64
-    macos-1012
-    solaris10-sparc
-    solaris10-x64
-    ```

-    but if your environment only has x86_64 Linux and MacOS client systems then your `client` directory would only need to contain the following subdirectories:

-    ```
-    linux-x86_64
-    macos-1012
-    ```

-* `client_sw_tmp_dir` sets the temporary directory on Ansible hosts for storing files that need to be copied over to the hosts during software deployment operations.
-The directory is created if it doesn't exist and is removed after all operations are completed.

-    Default value is:
-    ```yaml
-    client_sw_tmp_dir: /tmp/1id
-    ```
+See [client software directories variables](./COMMON.md##ClientSoftwareDirectories) in `common role`.

 ### Client software state